crukedsh/eudyptula/task09/README.md

 # Task 9

+The solution is a little problematic actually.
+I will fix it in the near future

 ## Problem

 Another "interface" for interaction between the kernel and the user is `sysfs`.
 For this task adapt the